DHTMLX/gantt-docs/data/api/gantt_oncircularlinkerror_event.md

 @template:	api_event
 @descr:
-{{pronote This functionality is available in the PRO edition only.}}

-The **group** parameter is added in version 4.1.
-It presents an object which includes a group of tasks and links connected in a loop.
+The **group** parameter presents an object which includes a group of tasks and links connected in a loop.

 ~~~js
 {